Estheroyinloye/Sales_Data/README.md

 The data was obtained from an open-source data site as a CSV file, after which it was cleaned, analysed, and visualized with Microsoft Excel.

 ### Data Transformation and cleaning
-To clean the data, duplicates and blanks were removed from from the table.
+To clean the data, duplicates and blanks were removed from from the table using the " Remove duplicate" and "filter" button in excel.
- A new column was also created for  **TotalSales** using the formula
+A new column was also created for  **TotalSales** using the formula.
 ``` excel
  UnitPrice * Quantity
 ```